Oil giant Halliburton hit by apparent cyberattack disrupting systems - KESQ

 Halliburton declined to describe the nature of the incident.

+“However, the exact nature of the incident is unknown at this time,” Troiano said, without naming Halliburton directly.

+“There are no indications that the incident is impacting energy services at this time and DOE is coordinating with interagency partners,” the Energy Department spokesperson said.

-Representatives for the Energy Department and the American Petroleum Institute were not immediately available to comment.
+Representatives for the Cybersecurity and Infrastructure Security Agency and the American Petroleum Institute did not provide a comment.

 Cyberattacks have increasingly disrupted operations at businesses.